 “Pretty much every day or every couple of days, we switched up lineups, so the strongest people on the team got to row with the weakest people on the team, which really brought everyone up,” she said.
 “We learned everyone’s rowing style, and I think that led to our overall success.”

 The Blue and Gold concluded last season with nine medalists at the Collegiate Small Boat Championships.
-One of those scullers, junior Savannah Brija, who won gold in the B final of the singles grouping, clocked in at 8:35.78.
+One of those scullers, senior Savannah Brija, who won gold in the B final of the singles grouping, clocked in at 8:35.78.

 Brija said the scullers need to keep in the backs of their minds the concept of competition in order to build upon the team’s strong performance in the waters last season.